benswift/skeleton-pic/README.md

-# Parallel Plasma PIC Codes
+# Parallel Plasma Skeleton PIC Codes

 by Viktor K. Decyk

-copyright 1994-2013, regents of the university of california
+Copyright 1994-2013, Regents of the University of California

 Skeleton Particle-in-Cell (PIC) Codes: These skeleton codes contain the critical algorithms used in various PIC codes, but do not contain